AkihiroSuda/DockerFileFuzzer/README.md

 1. Clone random 100 github repositories that contain `Dockerfile`.
 This repositorie set is used as a "corpus".
 2. Generate a `Dockerfile` using the corpus with some kind of genetic algorithm.
-3. Invoke `docker build` for the generated `Dockerfile` on multiple Docker Machines (dm1: AUFS, dm2: Overlay, ..)
+3. Invoke `docker build` for the generated `Dockerfile` on multiple Docker Machines (dm1: AUFS, dm2: Overlay, ..).
+   This `docker build` will __fail__ after some build steps.
+But this failure is expected and does not matter.
 4. Compare the number of successful build steps on each of the Docker Machines.
 Test Oracle: If the number of successful build steps varies, there should be some bug.
 5. Go to 2.